 - Scoop out 2 cups of batter and place in a medium mixing bowl.
 Stir in the pumpkin, cinnamon, and pumpkin pie spice until combined.
 Begin adding spoonfuls of each batter, the plain and the pumpkin, on top of the crust.
 Alternate until all the batter is used and pan is filled.
 Using a toothpick or knife, swirl the batters together by dragging the toothpick top to bottom, then left to right.

-- Prepare the simple water bath (see note): If you need a visual, watch me prepare a water bath using my cheesecake recipe.
+- Prepare the simple water bath (see note): If needed for extra visuals, see my How to Make a Cheesecake Water Bath; the visual guide will assist you in this step.
 Boil a pot of water.
 You need 1 inch of water in your roasting pan for the water bath, so make sure you boil enough.
 I use an entire kettle of hot water.
-As the water is heating up, wrap the aluminum foil around the springform pan.
 Place the pan inside of a large roasting pan.
 Carefully pour the hot water inside of the pan and place in the oven.
 (Or you can place the roasting pan in the oven first, then pour the hot water in.
 Whichever is easier for you.)

 - (Note: if you notice the cheesecake browning too quickly on top, tent it with aluminum foil halfway through baking.)
 Bake cheesecake for 55-70 minutes or until the center is almost set.
 When it’s done, the center of the cheesecake will slightly wobble if you gently shake the pan.
 Turn the oven off and open the oven door slightly.
 Let the cheesecake sit in the oven for 1 hour as it cools down.
 Remove cheesecake from the oven and allow to cool completely at room temperature, then refrigerate the cheesecake for at least 4 hours or overnight.